Nick Kuebler

 Prototype looked too bulky

-Prototype looked too bulky and reminded me of a door stopper
+Prototype looked too bulky and reminded me of a door stopper.

 WaterShield design development